Captain Martin Walker

 Captain Martin Walker is the protagonist and player character of the 2012 third-person shooter video game Spec Ops: The Line, the seventh entry of the Spec Ops series, developed by German studio Yager Development and published by 2K Games.
-Walker is a member of Delta Force, a special operations force of the United States Army.
-During the events of The Line, Walker is tasked with leading a team on a recon mission to a disaster-ravaged Dubai.
-Sometime after his arrival in Dubai, Walker decides to search for his former superior, Lieutenant Colonel John Konrad, who is last known to be leading the city's evacuation and relief efforts.
-He begins committing unethical acts of violence against other survivors in the city, and experiences hallucinations which distort his perception of the game's subsequent events.
+Created principally by lead writer Walt Williams, Walker was conceived as a subversion of the heroic military-shooter protagonist.
+Voiced by Nolan North, Walker is a Delta Force captain sent with a three-man reconnaissance team into a disaster-stricken Dubai, where he searces for his former superior, Lieutenant Colonel John Konrad, who is last known to be leading the city's evacuation and relief efforts.
+His eventual decision to exceed the mission's orders leads him to commit escalating acts of violence, and experience hallucinations which left some events within the game's narrative ambiguous and open to interpretation.